The-Obstacle-Is-The-Way/Clarity-AI-Backend/app/core/services/ml/README.md

-# MentaLLaMA: HIPAA-Compliant Mental Health AI
+# MentaLLaMA: HIPAA-Compliant Psychiatric Analysis Service

-MentaLLaMA is a comprehensive, HIPAA-compliant mental health AI framework designed for luxury concierge psychiatry practices.
-This service provides clinical-grade AI capabilities while maintaining the highest standards of data security, privacy, and compliance.
+MentaLLaMA is a core component of the Clarity AI platform, providing HIPAA-compliant language model capabilities for sophisticated psychiatric analysis.
+This service integrates with the Digital Twin architecture while maintaining the highest standards of data security, privacy, and compliance.

 ## Overview